-Every year in September I organise an on the road trip with my trusted companions and for 2019 we have chosen a beautiful seven-day Scottish car tour to discover the Highlands.
+Every year in September I organise an on-the-road trip with my trusty companions, and for 2019 we have chosen a beautiful seven-day driving tour of Scotland to discover the Higlands.

-A tour on the Road is always an exciting, but tiring experience, so if you decide to do it together with other people, fellowship and the same vision of the journey are essential.
-Ornella and I have a couple of friends for these specific occasions, John and Piera, who are perfect travelling companions.
+For the best understanding of what to see in Scotland, an on-the-road tour is always an exciting but tiring experience, so if you decide to do it with other people, fellowship and a shared vision of the journey are essential.

-Usually we choose a destination together during the return journey of the journey we are making at that moment.
-So on our way back from Portugal the “roulette ball” stopped over Scotland.
-John was very curious, but I have to say a bit skeptical: “You want to take me to see some green meadows”, but our Scottish Road trip was one of the most beautiful trips we did together, so much so that the choice for next year fell again on Scotland, for a second tour to discover the Orkney Islands of the magnificent Scottish landscapes and the areas we didn’t see on this trip.
+John was very curious, but I have to say a little sceptical: ‘You want to take me to see some green meadows’, but our Scottish road trip was one of the best trips we had taken together, so much so that the choice for next year fell again on Scotland, for a second tour to discover the Orkney Islands of the magnificent Scottish landscapes and the areas we did not see on this trip.

 Where is Scotland

 Scotland is located in the north of Great Britain and occupies more than a third of its surface, the ancient Romans would have described it as the land north of Hadrian’s Wall.